alexharri/website/posts/webgl-gradients.md

 <WebGLShader fragmentShader="simplex_stack_final" width={800} height={200} seed={31993} maintainHeight={0.7} />

-<SmallNote label="" center>The amount of flow may feel suble, but that's intentional.
+<SmallNote label="" center>The amount of flow may feel subtle, but that's intentional.
 If the flow is easily noticeable, there's too much of it.</SmallNote>

-I think we've got a good looking wave.
-Let's move onto the next step.
+I think we've got a good-looking wave.
+Let's move on to the next step.

 ## Multiple waves